 Caring about how you present your physical self to the world makes you more present in your body.
 Presence in your body feeds itself, creating more care.
 The cycle of self-care feeding self-love creating more self-care allows you to broadcast a profile of self-respect and power.
 It reminds you that – at least some of the time – you can control how you feel about yourself.
 And that’s powerful good stuff.

 Personal style can be used as a tool to cultivate self-care and reflect self-respect.
 No matter how tall you are or where you carry the most jiggle, you can learn to highlight what you love about your figure.
-You can utilize your natural, perfect beauty to reflect your undeniably amazing self outward to the observing world.
+You can utilize your natural, unique beauty to reflect your undeniably amazing self outward to the observing world.
 And when you do, you kick-start the machinery of self-love.

 You can choose your cycle.
 Choose up.